ChenyangQiQi/FateZero/README.md

 ```
 </details>

-Then, you could reproduce style and shape editing result in our teaser by running:
+Then, you could reproduce style and shape editing results in our teaser by running:

 ```bash
 accelerate launch test_fatezero.py --config config/teaser/jeep_watercolor.yaml